Unclassified Leave Types and Policies

 All employees should schedule leave, when foreseeable, well in advance and must have prior approval from the appropriate supervisor for any type of leave.

-Unscheduled absence from work should be reported to your supervisor immediately and in accordance with department and University policy.
+Unscheduled absences from work should be reported to your supervisor immediately and in accordance with department and University policy.

 All unclassified administrative personnel and faculty are required to complete the Application for Leave Form, obtain supervisor approval, and indicate on the form the number of hours of sick or annual leave taken and the dates taken.